pv217/01-quarkus-introduction-assignment/README.md

 Quarkus offers many extensions that you can add to your application.
 You can find the list of extensions [here](https://quarkus.io/extensions/).

 Currently, we already have some extensions present in the application.
 You can find them in the `pom.xml` file.
-For example, the `quarkus-resteasy-reactive` extension is present, which enables us to make REST endpoints.
+For example, the `REST` extension is present, which enables us to make REST endpoints.

 #### 7.1.
 Add extension using CLI